DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 This policy is for all security incidents affecting DfE IT systems, services, and digital data information, assets and people that are reported and managed through the IT Help Centre.
 This policy is applicable to all DfE employees and third-party staff (for example, consultants, resource company employees, temporary employees) that use or have access to DfE systems and / or information.
 New services in scope for SbD implementation must build and maintain capability to manage Priority 4 (P4) security incidents internally, at the portfolio and service level.
-This will be referred to as ‘in house’ throughout this document.
+This will be referred to as 'in house' throughout this document.

 ## Definition

 !!! abstract [The Government Functional Standard GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security) defines a security incident as:
-‘Any circumstance that has arisen contrary to policy and that has the potential to compromise His Majesty’s Government (HMG) assets.
+'Any circumstance that has arisen contrary to policy and that has the potential to compromise His Majesty’s Government (HMG) assets.
 Assets include people, property, or information.
 The circumstance may include actions that were actual or suspected; accidental, deliberate or attempted.
-“Compromise” is to bring the asset into disrepute or danger’.
+“Compromise” is to bring the asset into disrepute or danger'.

 An incident in the workplace is an unplanned event that could result in injury, could cause damage to property/departmental assets/information and poses significant risk to merit action and recording.
-It can also refer to any event that compromises or threatens the confidentiality, integrity, or availability (CIA) of an organisation’s assets.
+It can also refer to any event that compromises or threatens the CIA of an organisation’s assets.
 Incidents can include a wide range of events, encompassing physical, personnel, cyber and technical security.
 Managing and responding to incidents is a critical aspect of protective security to prevent or minimise potential damage and protect sensitive information and resources.

 ## Responsibility